StefanoAzzone/mad/README.md

 TODOs:
--when playing a song, go back to home page and start another.
-The new track is paused.
 -what happens when there are no tracks on the phone?
--album nullable
--horizontal/vertical layout
 -tests
 -allow to use w/o internet